KaveIO/Eskapade/docs/source/tutorial_roofit.rst

 Let's take a look at the steps in tutorial macro  ``$ESKAPADE/tutorials/tutorial_4.py``.
 The macro illustrates how do basic statistical data analysis with roofit, by making use of the ``RooWorkspace`` functionality.
+A ``RooWorkspace`` is a persistable container for RooFit projects.
+A workspace can contain and own variables, p.d.f.s, functions and datasets.
 The example shows how to define a pdf, simulate data, fit this data, and then plot the fit result.
 There are 5 sections; they are detailed in the sections below.